JetBrains/amper/README.md

 use case is Kotlin and Kotlin Multiplatform, Amper also supports Java and Swift (as a requirement for multiplatform).
 However, the same approach to configuration could work for other languages and technology stacks in the future.

 Amper exists as a standalone build tool and also as a Gradle plugin for existing Gradle-based projects.
-It offers a unified easy-to-use declarative configuration format.
+Both versions offer a unified easy-to-use declarative configuration format.

 Supported features:
 * Creating and running JVM, Android, iOS, Linux, and macOS applications.